 Forward thinking Aggreko are known for their efforts in reducing their carbon footprint.
 In 2007, they teamed up with California’s Gaslamp Quarter, a historical neighborhood in downtown San Diego, to demonstrate their eco-friendly attitude.
 By collecting residual cooking oil from the Gaslamp Quarter’s many restaurants, Aggreko created a biodiesel to power this year’s festival, making it environmentally safer and more responsible.

 A common misconception is that going green could inhibit efficiency and consequently profits.
 A large corporation which exemplifies the monetary benefits of becoming environmentally friendly is American sportswear giant Nike.
 After tackling claims of sweatshops and breaches in human rights in Indonesia, China, and Vietnam, Nike are determined to maintain a positive public image, particularly concerning climate change.

 Last year, Nike released their Sustainable Business Performance Summary outlining their sustainability achievements including reducing their energy use per unit by over a quarter in major global distribution centers.
 The summary proudly highlights a number of impressive energy saving and waste reduction statistics.
 Most importantly, it announces their growth in revenue of 26%.

 Governments increase the heat

-Aggreko and Nike are just two of the millions of examples of businesses worldwide taking decisive action against talking environmental issues.
-From multinational corporations to local sole traders, it’s essential for businesses to firmly integrate corporate social responsibility into their business model.
+Then there’s Aggreko and Nike.
+They are just two of the millions of examples of businesses worldwide taking decisive action.
+All against talking environmental issues.
+From multinational corporations to local sole traders.
+Because it’s essential for businesses to firmly integrate corporate social responsibility into their business model.